-PM Modi meets Sheikh Hasina: NRC, Rohingya, water issues on agenda
+PM Modi meets Sheikh Hasina; discusses defence, trade, connectivity

-New Delhi, Oct 05: Bangladesh Prime Minister Sheikh Hasina, who is on a a four-day visit to India will hold talks with Prime Minister Narendra Modi to deepen bilateral cooperation in areas such as trade and connectivity.
-India and Bangladesh are likely to sign six to seven agreements during the meeting.
+New Delhi, Oct 05: Prime Minister Narendra Modi and his Bangladeshi counterpart Sheikh Hasina jointly inaugurated three projects and signed seven agreements after holding talks in New Delhi on Saturday.

-"We expect that about 6 to 7 documents will be signed in the field of transport, connectivity, capacity building and culture.
-The two leaders will jointly inaugurate three projects that you will get to know tomorrow," MEA spokesperson Raveesh Kumar said.
+The leaders discussed on how to further deepen ties between India and Bangladesh and on a range of diverse areas including defence and security, trade and connectivity.

 Economy destroyed by Modi, why is there